H12/foss_retro/README.md

 ##### `make rebuild`

-Wipes away any installed dependencies and rebuilds project (this is the one that fixes cryptic OTP and node-sass errors)
+Wipes away any installed dependencies or compiled artifacts and rebuilds the project (this is the one that fixes cryptic OTP and node-sass errors)

 #### Dependencies